-Data types in Qlik Sense
+Data types

 Qlik Sense can handle text strings, numbers, dates, times, timestamps, and currencies correctly.
 They can be sorted, displayed in a number of different formats and they can be used in calculations.
 This means, for example, that dates, times, and timestamps can be added to or subtracted from each other.